tareksamni/nasa-problem/README.md

 # Nasa Problem Interview
-This application is expecting the input to be a failt named input.txt in the root dir of the project.
+This application is expecting the input to be a file named input.txt in the root dir of the project.

 ## Setup
 ```